-Human beings—even God’s chosen people in the Bible—aren’t perfect.
-They (and we) possess a tendency toward selfishness or tunnel vision and the spirit of presumption.
+People aren’t perfect.
+There can be a tendency toward tunnel vision and the spirit of presumption.
 In recent days most all prophets predicted Donal Trump to win, but all were wrong.
 Why?
-There was an influence of their own tunnel vision, and their site was locked on Donald Trump winning because none could accept the alternative.
-It is called the spirit of presumption.
+There was an influence of their own tunnel vision, and a spirit of presumption.
+Their site was locked in on Donald Trump winning because no one could consider the alternative; A Democrat.
 God had another plan!
 Prophets must remain objective, uninfluenced by their own ideology or political affiliation.
 They must speak for God via principles of the Kingdom government.

 Deuteronomy 18: 22 "If what a prophet proclaims in the name of the LORD does not take place or come true, that is a message the LORD has not spoken.
 That prophet has spoken presumptuously, so do not be alarmed.

 PROPHETS WARN OF POTENTIAL CONSEQUENCES (AND HOPEFULLY INSPIRE CHANGE)

 There are several prophecies of this type throughout the Bible.
 Some can be looked at as “predictive,” as they explain the consequences in store unless there’s a behavior change.
 However, in these cases, keep in mind that God doesn’t want any of these prophecies to come true.
 The whole point is to bring attention to a problem, explain its consequences and repercussions, and leave the prophecy recipient(s) with a more informed choice of how to proceed with their lives.
 God actually explains this to his prophet Jeremiah:

 “Then the word of the Lord came to me, saying, ...
 ‘Look, as the clay is in the potter’s hand, so are you in my hand, O house of Israel.
 The instant I speak concerning a nation and concerning a kingdom, to pluck up, to pull down, and to destroy it, and if that nation ... turns from its evil, I will relent of the disaster that I thought to bring upon it.
 And the instant I speak concerning a nation or kingdom, to build and to plant it if it does evil in My sight and does not obey My voice, then I will relent concerning the good with which I said I would benefit it.’”
 (Jeremiah 18:5-10, NKJV, my emphasis added).